 The first Gp5 title was won by John Fitzpatrick in one of Ralph Broad’s Ford Anglias, the second in 1967 by Australian Frank Gardner in Alan Mann Racing’s Ford Falcon.
 By 1968, the RACMSA, the governing body of British motor sport which had taken over the administration of the burgeoning touring car championship from its originators, was able to ensure that races appeared at all major events on the calendar.
-Gardner’s second title in 1968, based on Alan Mann’s Ford Escort, and Alec Poole’s in 1969, in an Equipe Arden Mini, were won in front of ever-bigger crowds.
+Gardner’s second title in 1968 in Alan Mann’s Ford Escort, and Alec Poole’s in 1969, in an Equipe Arden Mini, were won in front of ever-bigger crowds.

 Revised Gp2 rules were adopted for the 1970 season, as the FIA updated the groupings and homologation requirements for production cars.
 There was now a clear distinction between Gp1 (which permitted only limited modification) and Gp2.
 The classifications also took into account the size and number of useable seats and, effectively, banished the increasingly competitive Porsche 911 from touring car races.

 As the bigger-engine classes became numerically stronger, with the Escorts challenging the Falcons and Camaros for supremacy, it suited the purposes of Bill McGovern who won three titles in a row (1970, ’71 and ’72) with George Bevan’s 1-litre Imps.
-The 1973 title, though, went for the third time to Frank Gardner, this time with a 7-litre Camaro.
+The 1973 crown, though, went for the third time to Gardner, this time with a 7-litre Camaro.

-With the demise of big V8s, the Ford Capri emerged as the front-running model.
-Gordon Spice won the 3000cc class titles in five successive seasons, 1976 to 1980.
+With the demise of the big V8s, the Ford Capri emerged as the front-running model.
+Gordon Spice won the 3000cc class titles in five successive seasons, from 1976 to 1980.
 But the overall champion for the first four of those years hailed from the newly-introduced 1300cc class; Unett in a works Avenger GT was invincible for two years until usurped by Richard Longman, who also received factory support in Patrick Motorsport’s Mini 1275GT.

 By 1980, there was an increasing challenge from Japanese manufacturers.
 Tom Walkinshaw introduced the raucous, rotary-engined Mazda RX7 and duly won his class in 1979, while Win Percy collected two of his three titles in a TWR Mazda in 1980 and ’81.
-Armed with a Hughes of Beaconsfield Toyota Corolla, Percy completed the treble in 1982.
+Armed with a Hughes of Beaconsfield Toyota Corolla, Percy completed the set in 1982.

 The upper capacity limit had been raised to 3500cc in 1980 and now the Rover Vitesse became a regular race winner, displacing the Capris in the hands of such drivers as Peter Lovett and Jeff Allam.

-Rouse, though, established a reputation for first class race car preparation as well as emphasising his talent as a driver over the next two years, winning the title outright in cars built and run by his own specialist company.
+Rouse, though, established a reputation for first-class race car preparation as well as emphasising his talent as a driver over the next two years, winning the title outright in cars built and run by his own specialist company.

-Following victory in a 3.5 Rover Vitesse in 1984, the hat-trick was achieved in ’85 in a 2.3 Ford Sierra Turbo, with wins in nine out of 11 races.
+After speeding to glory in a 3.5 Rover Vitesse in 1984, the hat-trick was achieved in ’85 in a 2.3 Ford Sierra Turbo, with wins in nine out of 11 races.
 This heralded the beginning of a new engine era for Britain’s premier saloon car championship and, although there were turbocharged cars from Colt, MG and Nissan, it was Ford that blazed the development trail.

-As competition hotted-up in the battle for outright race victories and the pool of possible winners expanded from race to race, so this favoured a determined and consistent challenge from one of the smaller capacity classes.
+As competition hotted-up in the battle for outright race victories and the pool of potential winners expanded from race to race, so this favoured a determined and consistent challenge from one of the smaller capacity classes.

-Before the transition to its sole 2-litre format, the BTCC underwent a revised structure for the 1990 season and catered for GpA-specification cars in two classes; up to 2000cc and over 2000cc.
-At the head of the field Gravett exacted revenge on his main rival of the previous year (Rouse) and won nine times to give the RS500 its third consecutive class and one and only outright championship title.
+Before the transition to its sole 2-litre format, the BTCC underwent a revised structure for the 1990 season and catered for GpA-specification cars in two classes – up to 2000cc and over 2000cc.
+At the head of the field, Gravett exacted revenge on his main rival of the previous year (Rouse) and won nine times to give the RS500 its third consecutive class and one and only outright championship title.